-- Ensure we maintain an adequate supply-demand balance - Build resilience - Promote the efficient use of water resources.
+- Ensure we maintain an adequate supply-demand balance - Build resilience - · Promote the efficient use of water resources, and - Ensure innovation is a core component of all bids.

-We plan to employ a range of demand management options across the planning period from 2020 to 2080, with a particular focus in the 2020 to 2050 period.
+We plan to employ a range of demand management options across the planning period from 2025 to 2075, with a particular focus in the 2025 to 2050 period.